-With an overall length of about 193.9 inches, the A6 is about the exterior size of many mid-size sedans, although Audi has made an effort to give this sedan the swept-back proportions of a rear-wheel-drive sport sedan, and that's cost some space.
+With an overall length of about 193.9 inches, the A6 is about the exterior size of many mid-size sedans, although Audi has tried to give this sedan the swept-back proportions of a rear-wheel-drive sport sedan, and that's cost some space.
 With about two more inches of height versus the A7 hatchback, there's a touch more headroom in the A6, though.

 Front-seat accommodations in the A6 are superb, with lots of head, leg and knee room, though the A6's center console widens a bit and nibbles out a bit of the available space.
 We've found the power front seats to be supportive and exceptionally comfortable on long trips, and Audi recesses its headrests for far better comfort than the protruding active headrests on some other luxury cars.
-Front seats are heated as well, and on the most expensive models, they're ventilated for hot-weather comfort.
+The front seats can be fitted with heating and ventilation controls.

-And seemingly in following the tradition of German luxury sedans, there isn't all that much storage space for smaller items.
-Cupholders are small and maintain a tight grip--which might only be to your liking if you drink mini beverages.
-Doors do contain carved-out areas for water bottles, but the armrest bin is shallow, and the glovebox runs lean.
+And seemingly in following the tradition of German luxury sedans, there isn't all that much storage space for small items.
+The A6's cupholders are a tight fit for most drinks, unless you're pounding Red Bull.
+The console is shallow, and the glovebox is slim.